 - a.
 Together with the Executive in charge of preparing the corporate accounting documents, and after consulting the external auditing firm and the Board of Statutory Auditors, evaluating that accounting principles have been correctly adopted and are consistent with the purposes of preparing the various periodical financial reports; - b.
 Expressing opinions on specific issues pertaining to identifying the main corporate risks; - c.
-Examining periodical assessment reports of the internal control and risk management system, as well as reports of particular significance prepared by Poste Italiane's "Audit" function; - d.
-Monitoring the autonomy, adequacy, effectiveness, and efficiency of Poste Italiane's "Audit" function; - e.
-Performing additional tasks assigned to it by the Board of Directors.
+Examining periodic assessment reports of the internal control and risk management system, as well as reports of particular significance prepared by Poste Italiane's Internal Control function; - d.
+Monitoring the autonomy, adequacy, effectiveness, and efficiency of Poste Italiane's Internal Control function; - e.
+Performing additional tasks as assigned to it by the Board of Directors.